kevinwongwc95/personal-website-react/src/content/Home.md

 # About Me

 I am currently working as a web developer at Appstem and am a graduate from UC San Diego with a B.S in Computer Science!
-During my internship I worked on Grio's time-tracking system primarily with Angular/Rails/Mysql and Node.

-Post-internship I've been working on learning more React, which can be seen here by my website!
-This site is hosted on Heroku and is a React app.

-I am seeking full-time software engineering positions.
-Feel free to email me at <kevinwongwc95@gmail.com> !

 During my free time I love to explore new places to eat in the Bay Area.
 I’m a huge pho and coffee fan, so I’m always interested in trying a new spot!